 The small wood band incorporated all along the board, acting as a spine.
 One of the main components of a surfboard, essential for the solidity of the surfboard.
 The shapers pay special attention to this component and continue to innovate to make the sport evolved.
 All the surfboards don’t have the same stringer.
 Some have several, including longboards, it allows more rigidity and strength in the board and thus prevent the board is too flexible.

-Today, some boards made of epoxy and carbon fiber do not even have stringer anymore.
+Today, some surfboards made of epoxy and polyurethane do not even have stringer anymore.
 Surfboards design continues to evolve.

 Types of surfboards